vanapiton/coolbelt/README.md

 Coolbelt is a toolbelt mod for Minecraft Beta 1.7.3 that adds slots for your **sword**, **pickaxe**, **axe**, and **shovel**.
 The tool that is currently in-use is displayed in your main hand and replaces the item currently being held.
-The mod automatically selects the most efficient tool for the job, unless the currently held item would be equally efficient or better.
+The mod automatically selects the most efficient tool for the job, and allows you to choose from several options for deciding which tool to use when the selected item is also a tool.

 ## Dependencies